-Nevertheless, there is practical difficulty in determining whether an error by the AAT was indeed a jurisdictional error, which becomes even more astonishing as the Australian courts have avoided ruling on the scope of ‘jurisdictional errors’.
-Despite the difficulty, it is broadly accepted that there is indeed a difference between errors being jurisdictional and non-jurisdictional.
+Judicial review is convened on grounds of errors of law, as opposed to merits.
+In other words, the Courts may hear AAT decisions that have been affected by jurisdictional error.
+Whether an error by the AAT was a jurisdictional error requires a holistic analysis.
+It becomes even more contentious as the Australian courts have avoided ruling on the scope of jurisdictional error.
+Despite these difficulties, it is broadly accepted that there is indeed a difference between jurisdictional and non-jurisdictional errors.

-In Kirk v Industrial Relations Commission (NSW) (2010) 239 CLR 531 at 71, the High Court stated that ‘it is neither necessary, nor possible, to mark the metes and bounds of jurisdictional error’.
-That is, a jurisdictional error is whatever a court says it is.
+In Kirk v Industrial Relations Commission (NSW) (2010) 239 CLR 531 at 71, the High Court stated – it is neither necessary, nor possible, to mark the metes and bounds of jurisdictional error.
+That is in essence, a jurisdictional error exists whenever a court sees fit.

 The FMC went on to find that the letter was a crucial piece of evidence, and that the Tribunal may have reached a different conclusion had it turned its mind to the matter.
 The Tribunal’s decision was therefore set aside.
 The matter was appealed.